 NOTE: By default, the value of the transition-duration is “0”, which means transition animation would take place instantaneously.

 The ‘TRANSITION-TIMING-FUNCTION’ property gives us control over the acceleration of animation.

 NOTE:By default the value of the Transition-timing-function is “ease”.

 The predefined values for properties are as follows:

-Transition Delay specifies the duration for which animation effect should delayed for.
+Transition Delay specifies the duration for which the animation effect should delay.